 The targeted sites are located just above and below the escarpment.

-Overall, fieldwork for the 2013 field season focuses on continued survey and detailed mapping of hunter-gatherer sites along the edge of the SOuntern High Plains escarpment.
+Overall, fieldwork for the 2014 field season focuses on continued survey and detailed mapping of hunter-gatherer sites along the edge of the Southern High Plains escarpment.
 A combination of GIS Trimble base station and total station are used to map the distribution of materials at several key hunter-gatherer sites.
 Fieldwork also consists of intensive excavation at Macy Locality 100, Macy Locality 126, and Macy Locality 16.
-The localities have been part of on-going investigations over the past three field seasons.
+The localities have been part of on-going investigations.

 Macy Locality 126 is a significant Protohistoric period (ca. 500 year old) site located on a terrace overlooking the South Fork of the Double Mountain Fork of the Brazos River.
 In past field seasons, several hearth features have been excavated, and artifacts surrounding these features have been documented to delineate campsite activities at the site.
 Significant finds at the site include a turquoise bead, and ceramic shards traded from Pueblo peoples in New Mexico and Caddo peoples from the eastern parts of Texas and Oklahoma.
 Research at this site this summer continues excavation of hearth features and the Protohistoric occupational surfaces at the site, as well as deeper test units to explore earlier occupations.
 Ultimately, field research at the site will help establish the development of trade networks and social interactions during the Protohistoric period at approximately the same time as Coronado's expedition crossed the Llano Estacado.

 - Pedestrian survey of the areas to be investigated;

 - Hand excavation of 1m X 1m units in 10cm levels and 2.5cm

 - Recording, mapping, and photographing of material found

 - Recovery of micromaterials from 2.5cm provenienced sediments